-Marble Canyon is located inside the Glen Canyon National Recreation Area, which offers visitors a range of other recreational opportunities, besides this one particular canyon.
+Marble Canyon is located inside the Glen Canyon National Recreation Area, which offers visitors a range of other recreational opportunities on the Colorado River, besides this one particular canyon.
 Bordered by the Grand Canyon and the Navajo Nation, Marble Canyon is a great place to stop to stretch your legs when visiting other parks in the area.
 However, if you have the time to spend a full day here, there is plenty to fill that time up with.

 Getting to Marble Canyon